miketillman95/miketillman95/README.md

 ### Hello world, Im Michael Tillman👋

 * I graduated from Arizona State University with a degree in economics
-* I have worked for multiple operation positions postgrad over the years for smaller companies and bigger companies like Verizon
+* I have worked for multiple operation positions postgrad over the years for startup and multinational sized companies over the years
 * I realized my love for software engineering and pivoted to become a Software engineer in 2022
-* I have worked on some small projects for organizations but I am now looking for fulltime position!
+* I have worked on some small projects for organizations but I am now looking for a fulltime position!
 * I love making music, fitness, exploring, traveling the world, and anything that involves learning something new :)